ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 Homo hydrogenensis n a new stage of human existence characterized by ontological insecurity in a nuclear world.
 Also known as 'Eniwetok man' after the Pacific atoll requisitioned by the USA for atomic weapons tests following World War II.
 The term was coined by J G Ballard in his short story, The Terminal Beach (1964).

-Alternating Currents (2452) by Frederik Pohl
+FREDERIK POHL Alternating Currents, 1966 Alternating Currents (2452) by Frederik Pohl

 Ten short stories, first published as a collection in 1956.

-Published in Penguin Books March 1966 with The Children of the Night replacing Happy Birthday, Dear Jesus in the 1956 edition.
-The cover photography is by Erich Hartmann.
+The Children of the Night replaces Happy Birthday, Dear Jesus in the 1956 edition.

 The Children of the Night